Skip to main content

 If you are negotiating a right-of-way easement on your property, you should be aware of the pipeline operator’s guidelines for property use and construction near natural gas pipelines and equipment.
 Generally, property owners are prohibited from installing any structures, storing anything that could be an obstruction, or planting trees or shrubs within the right-of-way.
 Unauthorized building or planting in the pipeline right-of-way is known as right-of-way encroachment.
 Normal gardening and agricultural activities are generally acceptable.
 However, you should never dig or construct anything within the easement without first having a pipeline representative mark the pipeline, stake the right-of-way, and explain the company’s construction guidelines.
 Activity on the pipeline easement can also create additional dangers if the pipeline trench has not been properly compacted, fully refilled, and depth of covering maintained at the required thickness.

-This page titled 6.3: Right-of-Way and Easement Agreements is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Right-of-Way and Easement Agreements is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?